education.vic.gov.au

 • discuss and book dates for the review (if not agreed sooner)

-• plan the first in-school review day (the validation day), including the agenda and a schedule and questions for classroom observations and any focus groups.
-For more information on the validation day refer to the What happens during a school review guidance chapter
+• plan the agenda and approach for the first in-school review day (review day 1), including classroom observations.
+For more information on review day 1, refer to the What happens during a school review guidance chapter

 • discuss the status of the PRSE and any additional data and supporting evidence.